 \subsection{Hierarchical complexity in large real-world networks}

-We compared un-normalised and normalised HC in the twenty large networks detailed in Table \ref{tab:NetStats}.
+We compared unnormalised and NHC in the twenty large networks detailed in Table \ref{tab:NetStats}.
 The results are shown in Table \ref{tab:HCrankings}.
-The values of the un-normalised HC range from 4 in the power grid network to 87858 in the German twitch network, a difference by a factor of nearly 22000.
-This range highlights the lack of utility of an un-normalised and unbounded measure for comparisons of different networks.
-On the other hand, the values of normalised HC range from 0.0022 in the power grid network up to 0.0830 in the Portugese twitch network, a difference by a factor of just under 38.
+The values of the non-normalised HC range from 4 in the power grid network to 87858 in the German twitch network, a difference by a factor of nearly 22000.
+This range highlights the lack of utility of an unnormalised and unbounded measure for comparisons of different networks.
+On the other hand, the values of NHC range from 0.0022 in the power grid network up to 0.0830 in the Portugese twitch network, a difference by a factor of just under 38.

 We can see that the normalised measure allows us to compare between these networks more clearly.
-For example, consider the twitch DE, twitch FR and twitch RU networks, which have the largest unnormalised HC values.
-These three networks are all constructed it the same way (friendships in twitch) and have similar densities (0.0034,0.0053, and 0.0039, respectively), and yet the twitch DE unnormalised HC value is 6 times bigger than the twitch RU unnormalised HC, suggesting that the twitch DE network is significantly more complex than the twitch RU network.
-However, when normalised these three networks all have very similar HC values, suggesting they have very similar levels of complexity, as one would expect.
+For example, consider the twitch DE, twitch FR and twitch RU networks, which have the largest non-normalised HC values.
+These three networks are all constructed in the same way (friendships in twitch) and have similar densities (0.0034,0.0053, and 0.0039, respectively), and yet the twitch DE non-normalised HC value is 6 times bigger than the twitch RU non-normalised HC, suggesting that the twitch DE network is significantly more complex than the twitch RU network.
+However, when normalised these three networks all have very similar NHC values, suggesting they have very similar levels of complexity, as one would expect.

 Next consider the other three twitch networks: ES, PTBR and ENGBE.
 We can see that twitch ES and twitch ENGBE have very similar unnormalised HC values, but when normalised the twitch PTBR is twice as complex as twitch ES.
-This is not surprising considering they have markedly different densities, and we will see in the next section that even after normalisation the network density is correlated to the HC value in real world networks.
+This is not surprising considering they have markedly different densities, and we will see in the next section that even after normalisation the network density is correlated to the NHC value in real world networks.
 We also see that the twitch ENGBE has much lower complexity than the other twitch networks, which is likely explained by the lower density of the network.

 So we can see that our normalisation reduces the scale of the difference between complexities of networks, and allow us to better compare networks of different sizes.
-However, we also see that the density of the network still correlates with the normalised HC value.
+However, we also see that the density of the network still correlates with the NHC value.